Quad Plate Sizing Chart

-The boot to frame sizing is based on what most FreeStyle Skaters would use.
+The quad plate sizing is based on what most FreeStyle Skaters would use.
 This is a longer skate Frame, or longer wheel base with the front axle just slightly in front of the ball of the foot, so the skaters would have a larger landing platform and not go on the toe stop as easy when landing jumps.
 This sizing is also used for most Quad Speed Skaters, Jam Skaters, Roller Derby, and some Recreational Skaters.

 For Dance Skating and Figure Skating the desire would be to have the front axle directly under the ball of the foot.
 This may also prove to be the best way for Roller Derby Girls to size their Frames, as Maneuverability is very important in this sport.
 This may mean that on some boots the Frame size would be smaller that shown on the chart.